US Equity Style Returns Since 1972: What the Data Says About Growing Real Wealth

 Here are the CAGR’s of each US Equity Style from 1972 to 2024.

 Small Cap Value had the highest CAGR at 13.41%.
-This performance is why a lot of professionals still recommend investing in this equity style.
-Historically, it has outperformed the US Market.
+This is why many professionals still point to it as a strong long-term pick.

 US Equity Style (1972 to 2024)CAGRNominal Return of $10,000